SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 Frequently asked questions

 It can, poorly.
 Apollo's data model is 'filter companies by attributes → export contacts at those companies.'
-It doesn't understand geographic neighbour relationships, same-building occupancy, or the commercial real estate workflow.
-You'll find some tenants, but you'll miss the owner-operators, family businesses, and small-to-mid-size operators that make up the majority of real industrial tenant activity.
+It doesn't understand precinct neighbour relationships, same-building occupancy, or the commercial real estate workflow.
+A broker will find some tenants, but will miss the owner-operators, family businesses, and small-to-mid-size operators that make up the majority of real industrial tenant activity.

 Doing CRE?
 Try SCAYLED.